mordechaiR/cc-solution/README.md

 The sort function has asymptotic time complexity O(k(log k)), where k is the number of input lines (tweets).
-The program uses the insert() and find() methods on the hash maps, which have time complexity O(n), where n is the number of unique words from the input.
+The program uses the insert() and find() methods on the hash maps, with worst case time complexity O(n), where n is the number of unique words from the input.
 Although there are more sophisticated algorithms for finding the median, without having to use sort (such as the C++ nth_element function), I find the implementation scales very quickly as written.
 It processes all the words and medians from the complete works